lwhiteley/init-env/README.md

 ### Custom Configuration

-You can pass custom configs to the module to if the defaults don't match what you want to do.
+You can pass custom configs to the module if the defaults don't match what you want to do.

 #### Options
 ```